swiftlang/swift/docs/SIL.rst

 ``strong_retain``, ``strong_release`` pairs in the callee on the argument can be eliminated.

-An autoreleased direct result must have object pointer type.
+An autoreleased direct result must have a type with a retainable pointer representation.
 It may have been autoreleased, and the caller should take action to reclaim that autorelease with ``strong_retain_autoreleased``.

 Properties of Types
 ```````````````````